6 Essential Oils To Use On Your Next Self-Care Day

 Soothing, Calming, Balancing

 Clary Sage is also one of my go-to oils for self-care days.
 I love to use it mixed with coconut oil and massage it into my body, specifically my abdomen and neck.
 Clary Sage is an excellent oil for helping to promote balance with our emotions and hormones.
-As well it helps with providing relaxation to your mind and body while calming emotions.
-It can also help reduce anxiety and tension felt in the body and mind.
-So if you’re having one of those days where you feel very overworked or stressed about deadlines or upcoming projects, this is a fantastic self-care oil for those feelings.
+It also assists with relaxing your mind and body while calming emotions.
+It can also help reduce anxiety and tension in the body and mind.
+So, if you’re having one of those days where you feel very overworked or stressed about deadlines or upcoming projects, this is a fantastic self-care oil for those feelings.

 Using clary oil is very simple.
-You can diffuse or use it topically.
-Diffusing it, you’ll want to add two drops of clary sage and 1-2 drops of citrus oil to pair with it.
-You can also add a drop or two of oil mixed with 1tbsp of carrier oil and massage it onto your body.
+You can diffuse it or use it topically.
+To diffuse it, you’ll want to add two drops of clary sage and 1-2 drops of citrus oil.
+You can also add a drop or two of oil mixed with 1 tbsp of carrier oil and massage it onto your body.

 Ylang Ylang